ahtamaral/ahtamaral/README.md

 ##

   <b> About me: </b><br>
+  🖥️ Currently working as a software developer at [Metta Innovations](https://mettainnovations.com.br/en/) <br>
-  🎓 Currently pursuing my degree in Computer Science at the [Federal University of Rio de Janeiro (UFRJ)](https://ufrj.br/en/) <br>
+  🎓 Pursuing my degree in Computer Science at the [Federal University of Rio de Janeiro (UFRJ)](https://ufrj.br/en/) <br>
-  🖥️ Currently working as a software engineer at Metta Innovations <br>
-  🤩 Blablabla <br>
+  💪🏻 Extensive experience in C/C++/Qt software development deployed in Linux environments <br>
+  💡 I've already worked professionally on computer vision, internet of things and embedded systems projects. <br>
-  📖 Currently learning XYZ <br>
+  📖 Currently experimenting with React and Node.js for web development. <br>

 ##